t9md/atom-toggle/README.md

 * Work with multiple cursor.
 * You can disable default wordGroup completely.
 * You can disable default wordGroup for specific scope.
+* Flash toggled word.
+Customizable color, duration and disable it.

 # Commands